mtth/azkaban/README.rst

 first argument will be the file's name, the second is a `Job` instance (cf. `Job options`_).

-Once we've saved our jobs file, the following additional commands are available to us:

-* `azkaban list`, see the list of all jobs in the current project.
-* `azkaban view`, view the contents of the `.job` file for a given job.
-* `azkaban build`, build the project archive and store it locally.
+Once we've saved our jobs file, simply running the `azkaban` executable in the same directory will pick it up automatically and activate all commands.
+Note that we can also specify a custom configuration file location with the `-p --project` option.

 Job options